MileHacker Logo

 • Portorico Beach: A beautiful, secluded beach south of Dakhla.
 Known for its pristine sand plus pristine waters.

-• Dragon Island (Ile du Dragon): A small island in the lagoon, reachable by boat or sometimes by foot at very low tide.
+• Dragon Island (Ile du Dragon): A small an island located in the lagoon, reachable by boat or sometimes by foot at very low tide.

 Wildlife & Geological Features